 Pemphigus vulgaris is the most common type of a group of autoimmune disorders called pemphigus.
 Each type of pemphigus is characterized by where the blisters form.

-Although pemphigus vulgaris seems like a somewhat superficial disease, it can be serious.
+Pemphigus vulgaris can be dangerous.
 Treatment is essential, and typically it involves the use of corticosteroids to suppress the immune system.
 The condition can cause serious complications it isn’t treated.
 Some of these complications can be fatal.